 Rena Fujii is a graduate of the Department of Vocal Music at Tokyo University of the Arts, where she won the Doseikai prize.
-She also completed the Art Song and Oratorio degree program at the University of Music and Performing Arts Vienna and is currently a member of Nikikai and part-time lecturer of Kunitachi College of Music
+She also completed the Art Song and Oratorio degree program at the University of Music and Performing Arts Vienna and is currently part-time lecturer of Kunitachi College of Music.

-From 2006 to 2009, Rena Fujii appeared as the Queen of the Night in Mozart’s The Magic Flute at the State Theater of Košice in Slovakia.
-In 2007, she sang the role of Rosina in Rossini’s The Barber of Seville at the Baltic Opera in Gdańsk, Poland.
-At a summer music festival held in Łomża, Poland, she appeared as Rosina in 2008 and as Gilda in Verdi’s Riogoletto in 2009.
+During her stay in Europe, Rena Fujii appeared as the Queen of the Night in Mozart’s The Magic Flute at the State Theater of Košice in Slovakia and sang the role of Rosina in Rossini’s The Barber of Seville at the Baltic Opera in Gdańsk, Poland.
+At a summer music festival held in Łomża, Poland, she appeared as Rosina and as Gilda in Verdi’s Riogoletto.

 Fujii has also appeared in many concerts, singing with the Cappella Istropolintana chamber orchestra, Polish National Radio Symphony Orchestra, Podlasie Opera and Philharmonic Symphony Orchestra, and Tokyo New City Orchestra, among others.